 Live Younger Longer

 Your birth certificate gives your date of birth, but does it really say anything significant about you other than when to send a birthday card?
 Does it indicate how old you feel?
-Does it tell people you swim for an hour every morning or that you play at a local jazz club once a week?
+It can’t tell people if you swim for an hour every morning or that you play at a local jazz club once a week.
 Chronological age is based on a number, and there’s nothing you can do to change that.
 Behavioral age, however, is measured in things you absolutely can control: attitude and activity.

-Those choices will help set the parameters for your life moving forward.
+Your choices help set the parameters for your life moving forward.
 In fact, lifestyle choices account for about 75 percent of how we age.
-For instance, you can choose to work around your physical limitations or you can limit your level of activity because of them.
+For instance, you could choose to work around physical limitations or you can limit your level of activity because of them.
 You can expand your social network or allow it to shrink.
 You can make plans to experience new things, or stick with the status quo.
-In the same way that physical activity boosts your energy levels and lifts your spirits, so do mental and social activities—from going back to school to volunteering to working part time.
+In the same way that physical activity boosts your energy levels and lifts your spirits, so do mental and social activities—from going back to school to volunteering or working part time.

 Here are some choices you can make to stay vibrant at any age.

 Live with optimism.
 Being optimistic doesn’t mean thinking the glass is full when it’s practically empty.
 It means feeling confident that you can fill it back up.
 For many aging people, that confidence comes naturally.
 As time passes, we undergo a developmental process that gives us a more positive outlook.
-We have a perspective on life that we couldn’t have had decades earlier, and that perspective often allows us to take stock of what has worked in our lives and what hasn’t.
-Age has a way of making us realize, I should spend my time and energies in productive ways.
+We have a perspective on life that we couldn’t have had decades earlier, and that allows us to take stock of what has worked in our lives and what hasn’t.
+Age has a way of making us realize how we can best spend our time and energies in productive ways.

 Find spirituality.
-Whether you are moved by faith, or by an outside force such as music or nature, making a spiritual connection is a source of joy and inspiration.
+Whether you’re moved by faith or by an outside force such as music or nature, making a spiritual connection can be a source of joy and inspiration.
 This could mean strengthening your relationship with organized religion, but it certainly doesn’t have to.
 Spirituality is very personal and can take many forms, all of which have a common bond—connecting with something greater than yourself.
 Determining your spiritual personality may help guide you toward a spiritual practice that suits you best and gives you the gifts of ritual and tradition—powerful elements of aging successfully.